 When Does "Star Trek: Enterprise" Season Two (2002) Take Place?

-"Enterprise" (later released as "Star Trek: Enterprise") season two is a science fiction television show showran by Brannon Braga that released September 18th, 2002.
-So when is "Enterprise" season two set?
+"Enterprise" (later released as "Star Trek: Enterprise") season two is a science fiction television series showran by Brannon Braga that released September 18th, 2002.
+So when is "Enterprise" season 2 set?

-We know this because season 2 episode 2 "Carbon Creek" opens and closes with a frame story depicting Captain Jonathan Archer and Chief Engineer Charles "Trip" Tucker are dining with Science Officer T'Pol to specifically celebrate her one-year anniversary of becoming a member of the Enterprise NX-01's crew.
-T'Pol joined the team during the events of season 1 episode 1 "Broken Bow", which takes place in 2151?
-AD.
+We know this because season 2 episode 2 "Carbon Creek" opens and closes with a frame story depicting Captain Jonathan Archer and Chief Engineer Charles "Trip" Tucker dining with Science Officer T'Pol when Archer declares, "To our Science Officer.
+It's been one year to the day since you officially joined our crew." and T'Pol joined the team during the events of season 1 episode 1 "Broken Bow" (2001), which takes place in April of 2151 AD.
+So it must currently be April of 2152 AD.

-Additionally, season 2 episode 2 "Carbon Creek" is mostly one long flashback to October of 1957 AD through January of 1958 AD.
-We know this because the American humans in this flashback are concerned about the launch of the Russian man-made satellite Sputnik I, which occurred in the real world on October 4th, 1957 AD but that not noticed by Americans until October 6th.
+Additionally, season 2 episode 2 "Carbon Creek" is mostly one long flashback to October of 1957 AD.
+We know this because T'Pol narrates that, "They'd gone to Earth to investigate the launch of its first artificial satellite, called Sputnik."
+The humans in the United States of America are concerned about the launch of the Russian man-made satellite Sputnik I, which occurred in the real world on October 4th, 1957 AD but was not noticed by Americans until October 6th.
+Soon after events taking place about 2 weeks are described, T'Pol simply states, "3 months passed." putting the last part of her story within early January of 1958 AD

 Parts of the season were adapted to prose in late 2002.